 Static

-Value is known when the tool is defined and is unconditionally set on invocations.
-Not exposed to or set by the model.
+This value is known when the tool is defined and is unconditionally set on invocations.
+The parameter is not exposed to or set by the model.

 3